alpinejs/alpine/packages/docs/src/en/ui/dialog.md

 # Dialog (Modal)

 Building a modal with Alpine might appear as simple as putting `x-show` on an element styled as a modal.
-Unfortunately, much more goes into building a robust, accessible modal such as:
+Unfortunately, much more goes into building a robust, accessible modal.
+The following functionality is considered essential:

-* Close on escape
+* Close the modal on escape
-* Close when you click outside the modal onto the overlay
+* Close when you click outside the modal onto the background overlay
-* Trap focus within the modal when it's open
+* Trap focus within the modal to prevent focusing the page behind it
 * Disable scrolling the background when modal is active
-* Proper accessibility attributes
+* Proper accessibility HTML attributes such as `role="dialog"`

-...
+For these cases, the `x-dialog` family of directives exists.
+Take a look:

 ## A Basic Example